Happy

 Celebrating at Home

-You can join the party from home too!
 Decorate with blue and white Scottish flags, or cook up some cock-a-leekie soup or crispy fried haggis neeps and tatties.

-Look up popular Scottish country dances and give them a try, or play some bagpipe music.
 Learn a few handy Gaelic phrases like “Là Fhèill Andreia” (Happy St. Andrew’s Day!).

-Toast with some Whisky
+Toast with some whisky

 Searching for British made products?